wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 #### Transfer

 A client calls on `transfer` to initiate an NTT transfer.
-The client must specify, at minimum, the amount of the transfer, the recipient chain, and the recipient address on the recipient chain. `transfer`also supports a flag to specify whether the `NttManager` should queue rate limited transfers or revert.
+The client must specify, at minimum, the transfer amount, the recipient chain, and the recipient address on the recipient chain. `transfer` also supports a flag to specify whether the `NttManager` should queue rate-limited transfers or revert.
 Clients can also include additional instructions to forward along to the Transceiver on the source chain.
-Depending on mode set in the initial configuration of the `NttManager` contract, transfers are either "locked" or "burned".
+Depending on the mode set in the initial configuration of the `NttManager` contract, transfers are either "locked" or "burned."
 Once the transfer has been forwarded to the Transceiver, the `NttManager` emits the `TransferSent` event.

 _Events_